South West Coast Path

 Equipment

-B&B based packing list
+B&B Equipment list

 • Quick-dry convertible trousers.
 They are light weight have plenty of pockets.
 I’ve never used them as shorts when hiking the path because there tends to be a lot of stinging nettles, but it’s nice to have the option.
+They dry quickly so I only need 1 pair which can be washed over night (if I do take a second pair they roll up very small).

 • Quick-dry long sleeve t-shirt.
 This can be washed in the evening and be dry the next morning.
 I carry a space in the pack.
+I prefer long sleeves as it helps keep the sun off.

 • Running tights.
 These make a great extra layer if it’s cold and can also be worn on their own if the trousers are damaged.